 In 1888 he had to testify in a libel lawsuit which involved accusations of lacrosse players match-fixing a game.

 In the first week of April 1894, he was part of a British Columbia ‘Mainland’ team that traveled to San Francisco, California to participate in exhibition matches versus a British Columbia ‘Island’ team as well as a San Francisco team a few days later.
 These were the first lacrosse games played in that city and attracted considerable attention from the locals.

 Archie Macnaughton managed the New Westminster Salmonbellies in 1900 and he took his team back east on tour.
-He was later the manager of the Vancouver Lacrosse Club in 1908 and 1910.
+The following year he managed the Vancouver YMCA lacrosse team and he was later the manager of the Vancouver Lacrosse Club in 1908 and 1910.

 This photograph, in the collection of the Canadian Lacrosse Hall of Fame, was apparently taken of a lacrosse game in action, played in Montréal, Québec in August 1864 – and as you can read, the caption claims it was the “first instantaneous snapshot ever taken”.